vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

          --name $DATABASE_NAME
    ```

-1. You will also need to allow connections to the server from Azure Spring Cloud.
+1. You will also need to allow connections to the server from Azure Spring Apps.
 For now, to accomplish this, you will create a server firewall rule to allow inbound traffic from all Azure Services.
-This way your apps running in Azure Spring Cloud will be able to reach the MySQL database providing them with persistent storage.
-In one of the upcoming exercises, you will restrict this connectivity to limit it exclusively to the apps hosted by your Azure Spring Cloud instance.
+This way your apps running in Azure Spring Apps will be able to reach the MySQL database providing them with persistent storage.
+In one of the upcoming exercises, you will restrict this connectivity to limit it exclusively to the apps hosted by your Azure Spring Apps instance.

    ```bash
    az mysql server firewall-rule create --name allAzureIPs \